TwentyFourMinutes/Venflow/README.md

 <a href="https://www.nuget.org/packages/Venflow"><img alt="Nuget" src="https://img.shields.io/nuget/v/Venflow"></a> <a href="https://www.nuget.org/packages/Venflow"><img alt="Nuget" src="https://img.shields.io/nuget/dt/Venflow"></a> <a href="https://github.com/TwentyFourMinutes/Venflow/issues"><img alt="GitHub issues" src="https://img.shields.io/github/issues-raw/TwentyFourMinutes/DulcisX"></a> <a href="https://github.com/TwentyFourMinutes/Venflow/blob/master/LICENSE"><img alt="GitHub" src="https://img.shields.io/github/license/TwentyFourMinutes/DulcisX"></a> <a href="https://discordapp.com/invite/EYKxkce"><img alt="Discord" src="https://discordapp.com/api/guilds/275377268728135680/widget.png"></a>

 Venflow is a brand new and from the ground up written ORM which tries to provide an alternative to EF-Core and many other ORMs.
 It allows you to define Models and their relations with each other.
-Additionally it maps all queries on its own while still maintain great performance, with options for custom SQL.
+Additionally it maps all queries on its own while still maintaining great performance, with options for custom SQL.

 ## About